 - ½ tablespoon balsamic vinegar

 - Bring a large pan of water to the boil.
 Put the aubergines in a colander, place a pan lid on top, and place the colander over the water.
 Steam the aubergines for 25 minutes, turning halfway through.

 - Allow the aubergines to cool slightly, cut in half lengthways and scoop out the flesh.
 Finely chop the flesh and set aside.

 - Heat oil over medium heat, add finely chopped garlic, onion and aubergine, add thyme** and chilli flakes.
 Cook for 10 minutes, stirring occasionally.

 - Add plum tomatoes and break up with a spoon.
 Add lentils, balsamic vinegar, juice of half a lemon and chopped walnuts.

-- Stir and let simmer for 15 minutes.
+- Season well, stir and let simmer for 15 minutes.

 - While the sauce is simmering grate the cheddar and slice mozzarella.

 - In an ovenproof dish layer sauce, grated cheese and then lasagne sheets.
 Repeat until you're out of the sauce.

 - Scatter mozzarella on top, and cook for 25 - 30 minutes until the mozzarella is melted and golden.